How to Choose the Best Dental Assistant College near Stoneham Maine

-The Function of Dental Assistants
+The Role of Dental Assistants

-- Scheduling and verifying appointments
+- Setting and verifying appointments

 - Readying patients for teeth treatments and cleanings

-- Preparing and sterilizing dental instruments
+- Preparing and sterilizing instruments for dentists

 - Using suction equipment to clear patients’ mouths

 - Giving instruments to dentists during procedures

 - Ordering dental and office supplies

 Certification and licensing requirements for dental assistants differ by state, so consult with the Maine dental board for your state’s policies.
 Assistants working with X-ray machines most likely will need to be licensed and certified.
 Most dental assistants who are either required or choose to become certified take the Certified Dental Assistant (CDA) exam offered by the Dental Assisting National Board (DANB).